Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 ### Main Gameplay Characteristics

-**Build & Manage Your Base:** The player will be able to build and upgrade several buildings to strengthen his base by using resrouces that he will have to manage accordingly in order to defend from the enemy armies that will attack.
+**Build & Manage Your Base:** The player will be able to build and upgrade several buildings to strengthen his base by using resources that he will have to manage accordingly in order to defend from the enemy armies that will attack.

 **Command Armies:** The player will have at its disposal several  buildings to strengthen his army and attack the enemy to finally stop the continuous attacks from enemy armies.